dextr-cloud/dextr-docs/docs/_pages/settings.md

 <figure>
    <img src="{{ '/assets/images/general-configuration.jpg' }}" alt="General Configuration">
-   <span>Figure 5.
-Settings: General - Configuration</span>
 </figure>
 ----

-Lastly, you can turn **Demo Mode** on to simulate a real work environment.
+You can turn **Demo Mode** on to simulate a real work environment.
 This will preview some of Dextr dashboard features and metrics with prepopulated data in the Home Dashboard.
 You can also turn this on and off with Ctrl+Shift+D, and to test incoming call you do so with Ctrl+Shift+I.

 <figure>
    <img src="{{ '/assets/images/demo-mode.jpg' }}" alt="Demo mode">
-   <span>Figure 6.
-Demo mode - Home Dashboard</span>
 </figure>

 ### Integrations